osrf/gazebo_design/zmq_transport/zmq_transport.md

      |                                                               |
      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

+**Address length**: Specifies the length of the ZeroMQ address in bytes.

+**ZeroMQ address**: The ZeroMQ end point that will be used to connect the subscribers with the publishers (or the service call requesters with the service calls providers).
+E.g., tcp://10.0.0.1:6000 .

 #### Message overview ####

 The discovery protocol is composed by two main type of messages: Advertisement and Subscription.
 The Advertisement message is used to advertise the ZeroMQ address associated to a topic or service call.
 The Subscription message is used to request the ZeroMQ address information associated to a given topic.
-An Advertisement message can be sent proactively by a publisher when it joints the network, periodically as a hearbit, or as an aswer to a Subscription message.
+An Advertisement message can be sent pro-actively by a publisher when it joints the network, periodically as a heart bit, or as an answer to a Subscription message.

 Next are the four available messages for the discovery protocol: